rderooy/dosbox-x-wiki/Home.md

 Derived from DOSBox, DOSBox-X emulates a PC complete with keyboard, mouse, joystick, sound, graphics, modem, printer, network, communication and storage devices, etc, in order to have a working DOS environment to run software designed for DOS.
 The vast majority of DOS (MS-DOS and PC-DOS in particular) games and applications should run in DOSBox-X, although some of them may require additional configurations.
 DOSBox-X not only emulates a IBM PC, but also legacy systems such as PC-98.
 With the help of DOSBox-X, you will be able to run your favorite DOS games and programs on modern operating systems (32-bit and 64-bit) such as Microsoft Windows Vista, 7, 8, 10 and various Linux distributions.
 DOSBox-X also provides additional features that are useful but generally do not exist in a real DOS system, such as support for keyboard remapping and saving/loading states.
 With all these features it is usually very simple to make your DOS games or programs run smoothly within DOSBox-X.

 ### DOSBox-X's Feature Highlights
 Apart from having virtually all existing features of DOSBox, DOSBox-X supports much more.
-For example:
+Examples of DOSBox-X's unique features include:
 * GUI menu bar and configuration tool
 * Built-in debugger and logging options
 * NEC PC-98 support